 • White Flag with diagonal red cross (stroke width of the cross: between 10 and 13 cm)

-Drops of rain on this section of the track.
+Drops of rain on this section of the track including rain affecting the track surface.

 This flag must be waved at the flag marshal post.